Pergor/ADV_Mods/adv_aceCPR/ReadMe.md

 So if you want to disable CPR for any player with less than ace_medical_medicClass below 2 just use something like this: adv_aceCPR_probabilities = [40,0,0,85];

-The time to be added to the revive timer (+/-3 seconds) can additionally be set with this variable (default is 15, maximum is 20, minimum is 8): adv_aceCPR_timeAdd = 15;
+The time to be added to the revive timer (+/-3 seconds) can additionally be set with this variable (default is 20, maximum is 40, minimum is 15 - if set to anything below 18 there's a chance you spend more time on CPR than you gain): adv_aceCPR_timeAdd = 30;

+To set the duration during which CPR can still be applied successfully, you can set this variable (eg. if your ace_medical_maxReviveTime is 600 seconds and you want players to only be able to resuscitate patients for 300 seconds, set it to 300.
+If the value is higher than ace_medical_maxReviveTime, it will revert to ace_medical_maxReviveTime).
+After this time you have to use AED or PAK to resuscitate a player (default is 1200): adv_aceCPR_maxTime = 300;

 With version 1.4.0 a new item is added to adv_aceCPR: A defibrillator.
 The defibrillator works almost like the CPR action, but you have to have a defibrillator in your inventory and it's much faster and the success rate is way higher.